-Explore one of New Hampshire’s premier outdoor experiences, offering 9 granite caves, 7 family-friendly attractions, 5 guided rock-climbing routes, our Animal Parc with unique species, and 1 Via Ferrata—an iron climbing feature spanning over 170 feet.
-Welcoming and fun for kids, adventurous for ...
+Explore one of New Hampshire’s premier outdoor experiences, offering 9 granite caves, 7 family-friendly attractions, 5 guided rock-climbing routes, our Animal Park with unique species, and 1 Via Ferrata (also known as our Polar Ascent)—an iron climbing feature spanning over 170 feet.
+Welcoming a...

 Address: Off I-93, Exit 26, 705 Route 25, Rumney 03266

 In the White Mountains the NH State Parks range from 6,440-acre Franconia Notch State Park to the highest State Park in the East, Mount Washington State Park.
 These parks' diversity means that visitors and residents alike can enjoy endless recreational opportunities, from hiking to swimming, mou...

 The White Mountains have long been known for natural splendor, cultural richness, historical charm and stimulating recreation-as well as some of the most beautiful scenery in the eastern United States.
 The White Mountains Trail, designated a National Scenic Byway, encompasses all these aspects over ...

 An assortment of shops offering gifts, apparel, souvenirs, jewelry, books, toys, candles, and more.
 Adjacent to numerous restaurants, ice arena, bike rentals, pond and beach, excellent hiking, snowshoe trails, and Nordic Center.

 Address: 6 Village Road, Waterville Valley NH 03215